Principle and Outline

 Osaka Gas has a rule that deals with compliance-related reports by employees to the Compliance Desk and the subsequent investigation of the matter.
 Based on this rule, we keep the names of the whistleblower and persons implicated confidential, and prevent retaliatory action against the whistleblower.

-A portable card contains a variety of information, including Compliance Desk contact details and frequently asked questions (FAQs) .
-This card is distributed to all employees of the Osaka Gas Group and workers loaned to the Group for temporary periods to promote their understanding of Compliance Desks and disseminate information provided by them.
+A portable card contains a variety of information, including Compliance Desk contact details and frequently asked questions (FAQs).
+This card is distributed to all employees of the Daigas Group and workers loaned to the Group for temporary periods.
+Information on Compliance Desks is also posted on the Company's Intranet while a poster aimed at disseminating such information has been updated.
+Through these measures, believed to be effective, the Company will work on promoting employees' awareness and understanding of Compliance Desks.

-The Osaka Gas Group's in-house portal site contains FAQs regarding how to better use a Compliance Desk.
+The Daigas Group's in-house portal site contains FAQs regarding how to better use a Compliance Desk.

 Employees seeking advice on violations of compliance, including harassment, often turn to the section in charge of general affairs of their organization as well as Compliance Desks.
 Osaka Gas sponsors training sessions for those who have newly taken charge of compliance affairs at each organization to have them better respond to complaints and learn how to address compliance-related problems.